janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 ## Usage

-Now all we need to do is import `Search` somewhere.
+All we need to do now is import `Search` somewhere.
 The obvious place is the `Header` component so let's add it there.

 ```js:title=src/components/Header/index.js
 import React from 'react'